 And here is a graph is of the number of states with one month increasing activity according to the Philly Fed.
 This graph includes states with minor increases (the Philly Fed lists as unchanged).

-In October, 42 states had increasing activity (including minor increases).
+In all, zero states had increasing activity including states with minor increases.